 Authorization

 GeoAnalytics Engine must be authorized with a valid license before running any tool or function.
-You can authorize the module with a GeoAnalytics Engine username and password, or a license file provided by Esri.
+You can authorize the module with a GeoAnalytics Engine username and password, an API key, or a license file provided by Esri.
 If the module is not authorized, any tool or function will fail with com.esri.geoanalytics.internal.AuthError: Not authorized.
 For more information on GeoAnalytics Engine licenses, see Licensing.

 You can authorize GeoAnalytics Engine in one of two ways: